SoumyaGanesh12/Bot-Playground/README.md

 - Run `npm run jokerbot` to start the StandUpComedianBot.
 - Engage in a conversation, and ask for a joke to hear some standup comedy.

 **Sample Input and Output:**
-You: what happened in paris today?
+You: What I should have today for lunch?
-Bot: I'm not sure, what happened in Paris today?
+Bot: Whatever you choose, just make sure it's not a missed meal!
-Usage: 84 tokens used
+Usage: 85 tokens used
-You: why did chickens cross the road?
+You: Why did chickens cross the road?
 Bot: To get to the other side!
 Usage: 106 tokens used
-You: why did it rain yesterday?
+You: Why did it rain yesterday?
 Bot: Because the sky had a leak!
 Usage: 127 tokens used
-You: capital of france?
+You: What is the capital of france?
 Bot: Paris, the city of love and lights!
 Usage: 148 tokens used
-You: why did you answer?
+You: Why did you answer?
 Bot: Because I couldn't resist trying to make you smile!
 Usage: 172 tokens used
 You: x
 Bot: Goodbye!

 ### 3. **WeatherBot**
 A bot that provides weather information for any given location using the OpenWeather API.